SoftalkAppleProject/datasets_toc-masthead-adindex/README.md

 In the **ppg2leaf_map** subdirectory, there are 48 interim datafiles in JSON format together with an Excel spreadsheet with all 9,547 leafs combined and providing a pivot table with breakout stats on the ratio, issue by issue, for actual (54%) vs. inferred (46%) print page numbers.
+The full ppg2leaf map is also provided in CSV format.

 The **images** subdirectory contains the full-resolution individual page images for each of the 91 pages that contain one or more of the document structures